Module Assessment| Hitchhikers Platform

 Adding the Restaurants

 Review this file here.
 Take a moment to review the file’s contents.
-Then, download the file and navigate either to Account Settings > Data File Uploads OR to Knowledge Graph > Add Entity > Upload Data File to initiate an upload.
+Then, download the file and navigate either to Knowledge Graph > Configuration > Data File Uploads OR to Knowledge Graph > Add Data > Upload Data File to initiate an upload.

 In the Configure File stage: